Anavros/malt/README.md

 #malt
-Malt is a simple, interactive text-based game engine made with python.

-In the future I hope to reuse Malt to quickly and efficiently prototype and design original games.

-#Instructions
-###How I use malt
-Ok admittedly this part is still in progress
+Malt is getting an overhaul.

+The original project never got much use--it was a little overcomplicated--but I still find myself implementing the same functionality in various python projects.
+I'm updating Malt to be more of a simple collection of commonly-used functions to include in my projects.
+Nothing too fancy.